 What is mesenteric lymphadenitis?

-Mesenteric lymphadenitis (also known as mesenteric adenitis) is inflammation (swelling) of the lymph nodes in the abdomen (belly).
-Lymph nodes are organs that are part of the body’s immune system.
-They filter harmful substances such as bacteria and viruses so that they don’t spread to other parts of the body.
-Normally, lymph nodes are small (about the size of a pea), but they can become enlarged and tender when they become inflamed.
+Mesenteric lymphadenitis, also known as mesenteric adenitis, is inflammation (swelling) of the lymph nodes in the abdomen (belly).
+Lymph nodes are organs that are part of your body’s immune system.
+They filter harmful substances such as bacteria and viruses so that they don’t spread to other parts of your body.
+Lymph nodes are about the size of a pea, but they can get larger and become tender when inflamed.

 Mesenteric lymphadenitis is common in children and teenagers.
-It usually does not occur in people over 20 years old.
+It usually doesn’t occur in adults or people over 20 years old.

 What causes mesenteric lymphadenitis?

 Swollen (inflamed) lymph nodes in the abdomen cause mesenteric lymphadenitis.
 Lymph nodes can swell because of an infection or they could be a symptom of a condition that causes inflammation.

 An infection by a virus or bacteria usually causes mesenteric lymphadenitis.
 Infections that could cause mesenteric lymphadenitis include: